BitcoinDesign/Guide/guide/designing-products/wallet-interoperability.md

    layout = "float-right-desktop"
 %}

-Connecting to the bitcoin and/or Lightning network should be as trust-minimized and privacy preserving as possible.
-While it is convenient when applications provide their own node connection, it is beneficial to allow users to connect to a trusted node or their own self-hosted bitcoin and/or Lightning node.
+Connecting to the bitcoin or Lightning network should be as trust-minimized and privacy preserving as possible.
+While it is convenient when applications provide their own node connection, it is beneficial to allow users to connect to a trusted node or their own self-hosted bitcoin or Lightning node.

 Having the option to choose how that data is queried, say using [Neutrino over SPV](https://bitcoin.design/guide/glossary/node/#light-nodes), should also be an option.
 This results in better network [decentralization](https://bitcoin.design/guide/getting-started/principles/#decentralization), and has privacy and [security](https://bitcoin.design/guide/getting-started/principles/#security) benefits for users.